How Ergonomic Chairs Help with Neck Pain at Work

 You may need to use a keyboard drawer for a low enough keyboard and mouse position to make this acceptable.
 If you can’t use a keyboard drawer and need to use the surface of your desk, consider raising the height of your chair.
 As mentioned above, if you raise the height of your chair, you should get a footrest to raise the height of the “floor” as well.

-Spine and lumbar support.
 Again as mentioned, your spine curves naturally in and out.
 The inward depression in your spine is the lumbar region, and that region needs support to sit comfortably in proper posture.
-Lumbar support can be built into a chair design as an adjustable piece of hardware, or it can be a separate product that you can attach to your existing chair.
+Lumbar support for office chair can be built into a chair design as an adjustable piece of hardware, or it can be a separate product that you can attach to your existing chair.

 Your chair should offer some level of curvature to suit your back.
 Some chairs have multiple points of tension in their mesh backs to form a natural curve.
 Others have gently curved backs with adjustable lumbar support, to move the support pad up or down, or in or out.
 Adjusting lumbar support to a comfortable position is perhaps the second most important part of ergonomics, after adjusting the height of the chair.

-Head and neck support.
 Not all chairs have head support, but it’s generally better to have it than not.
-A headrest that can adjust forward and backward, that has adjustable tilt, and that offers a neck support pillow is the ideal choice.
+An office chair with headrest that can adjust forward and backward, that has adjustable tilt, and that offers a neck support pillow is the ideal choice.
 Being able to rest your head against something allows your neck muscles to relax which will help to alleviate any neck and shoulder pain.

 The neck support, while beneficial in its own right, is surprisingly not the most important part of ergonomic design for preventing neck pain.
 Other ergonomic and posture issues are far more likely to compound into neck pain if they’re left unaddressed, and a headrest alone may not solve your neck pain issues.